DanielBrunnsaker/DShift/README.md

 Analysis makes use of the output provided by MSDial (v4.7) as a basis for processing and analysis.
 The scripts should be ran in the following order:

+1. scripts/processing_step0.py (Reads MSDial outputs and performs basic cleaning and curation)
-1. scripts/processing_step1.R (Reads MSDial output and performs signal drift correction and batch correction)
+2. scripts/processing_step1.R (Reads cleaned output and performs signal drift correction and batch correction)
-2. scripts/processing_step2.R (Basic curation and data formatting)
+3. scripts/processing_step2.R (Basic curation and data formatting)
-3. scripts/processing_step3.R (Merges MS-runs)
+4. scripts/processing_step3.R (Merges MS-runs)
-4. scripts/processing_MAnalyst.R (Prepares data for downstream MetaboAnalyst analysis)
+5. scripts/processing_MAnalyst.R (Prepares data for downstream MetaboAnalyst analysis)

 ## Analysis